Do you want to know how to treat menopausal anxiety and depression?

 #1: Consider BHRT

 Estrogen is the joy hormone.
 Estrogen influences how much serotonin and dopamine your brain makes.
 Low levels of serotonin and dopamine are responsible for depression and anxiety.
 When your estrogen levels drop during menopause, your serotonin and dopamine levels are affected.
-You become sad, joyless.
+You become sad and joyless.
 Bioidentical estrogen can help with depression.
 In fact, I have used estrogen for postpartum depression with excellent results.
 If you suffered from postpartum depression, you are at risk for perimenopausal and post-menopausal depression.

 Progesterone is the calm hormone.
 Progesterone affects GABA production in the brain.
 GABA calms your hyperactive, overly stimulated brain.
 Bioidentical progesterone can help with anxiety.